The DNA of leading Daily Business

 HOW to make it happen

-This is: We have a goal of X (WHAT), which we achieve by doing Y (HOW).
+We have a goal of X (WHAT) which we achieve by doing Y (HOW).

-The HOW to make things happen is about what physically is taking place in the team to ensure things gets done.
+The HOW to make things happen is about what physically is taking place in the team to get things gets done.

 Considering the tasks happening on a daily, weekly, or monthly basis, lots of these tasks are re-occuring.
 These re-occuring tasks are often done in more or less the same way or they follow the same pattern in the way they are done.